BetaMasaheft/makepdf/README.md

 authorial decisions.
 The produced PDF will open in your preferred system application for that.

+### Additional transformation
+You may wish to edit manually your XSL-FO in cases where you did not manage to fix the XQuery for your needs.
+It is recommended that you limit these changes to a very minumum and that you keep them for the very very end.
+To store the .fo file open driver.xml and click on "Configure Transformation Scenario".
+Select `catalogue2FO` instead of catalogue2PDF.
+This will save and open a file called catalogue.fo, overwriting previous versions of it.
+Once you are finished with the final touches, you can transform this into PDF by running from this file the preconfigured transformation FO2PDF.
+Be carefull after modifying this catalogue.fo file.
+If you run again from `driver.xml` the catalogue2PDF transformation scenario your PDF will be overwritten, not your FO, which will be simply ignored.
+If you run again from `driver.xml` the catalogue2FO transformation scenario your FO will be overwritten, with no effect on your PDF until you also run FO2PDF.
+Changing filenames in the output section of the transformation scenario, or moving your output file once transformed,  will allow you to preserve previous version of each file.

 ## driver.xml
 This package was designed for catalogues, although it can be used for other purposes as well, by simply not including the manuscripts.